-Gemini, Google's AI chatbot, offers all the same features you'd expect from any AI chatbot: it can browse the web, conduct in-depth research, analyze and visualize data, generate AI images—you name it, it can do it.
+Gemini, Google's AI chatbot, offers all the same features you'd expect from any AI chatbot: it can browse the web, conduct in-depth research, analyze and visualize data, generate AI images and videos—you name it, it can do it.

 But, for my money, the best thing about Gemini is that it integrates deeply with other Google products.
 Want to search your Gmail file jungle with one prompt?
 Or summarize files inside your Google Drive?
 You can do it all without leaving your Gemini chat.